dgraph-io/dgraph-docs/content/dgraph-overview.md

 [Dgraph Case Studies](https://dgraph.io/case-studies).

 ## GraphQL in Dgraph
 In Dgraph, GraphQL is not an afterghtough or an add-on; it is core to the product.
-GraphQL allows developers to get started immediately - simply define a schema and Dgraph automatically builds out CRUD and query APIs.
+Our GraphQL feature allows developers to get started immediately - simply define a schema and Dgraph automatically builds out CRUD and query APIs.
 Dgraph works as a standards-compliant GraphQL server, so many web and app developers may not know (or care) that Dgraph is a powerful graph database as well.

+We often call this "single schema development."
 The big time savings is that there are no resolvers needed to get started.
 All GraphQL fields are "resolved" simply by following a graph database edge to the required field.
+There is no separate database schema that does not fit your GraphQL schema.
+Change your GraphQL schema and hit your APIs seconds later.

 For some custom queries that the GraphQL specification cannot support, Dgraph provides an extension of pure GraphQL called "DQL."
-Between the two languages, all data is easily and efficiently updated and accessed.
+With GraphQL and some DQL extensions, all data is easily and efficiently updated and accessed.

 ## Database expert use vs GraphQL app developer use
 Dgraph is ideal for both graph database experts and users who prefer to be insulated from graph database details by using GraphQL.

 ### Database experts
 Database experts using graph databases need a simple languge to query networked or interconnected data, and expect those qeries to scale well.
-These users work on systems such as data fabrics or data hubs which combine data from many sources, or innovative systems pushing the boundaries beyond what SQL and other slow-joining technologies can do.
+The most powerful way to query Dgraph is to use DQL.
+Read more here. <!-- TODO add link -->

 ### GraphQL users
 GraphQL users may still be database experts, but are focused on providing easy, fast and flexible access to data.
-GraphQL allows people to specify the "shape" and "extent" of data to retreive from a database as a JSON-like skeleton.
-Then Dgraph does the rest of the work.
-By specifying the data in the request, GraphQL developers get only the data they need and want, without writing custom REST services, or worrying about over- and under-fetching.
+GraphQL is simpler and standards-compliant, with extensive tooling.
+Read more here. <!-- TODO add link -->

 Read more about the motivations for GraphQL in [the original annoucement of the spec from Facebook](https://engineering.fb.com/2015/09/14/core-data/graphql-a-data-query-language/).
 ## Hosting options